hierarchical compilation of designs for scalability

 I would like to have Verilator generate such shells, but as with all things, time limits.
 If you want to look at implementing hierarchical compiles I'll give you pointers.

-#2 Updated by joe barjo about 9 years ago
+#2 Updated by joe barjo over 9 years ago

 Thanks for your response